kamkas93/cocktail-bar-sales-performance-analysis/README.md

 The datasets are intended solely for educational and portfolio demonstration purposes.

+### Assumptions & Simplifications

+For the purpose of this analysis, all prices and costs are treated as net values.
+Value Added Tax (VAT) and other indirect taxes were intentionally excluded to keep the analytical model focused on operational cost efficiency and pricing logic.

+Including taxes would require additional assumptions regarding tax rates, product categories, and accounting treatment at multiple stages (warehouse purchases, menu pricing, and sales reporting), which is outside the scope of this business intelligence case study.

 ## Business Task (ASK Phase)

 The goal of this analysis is to evaluate product-level sales performance and estimated beverage cost efficiency for a cocktail bar operating within a food hall.